Kaggia/ai_exercises/README.md

 # ai_exercises
-A bunh of exercises with scikit-learn, keras, tensorflow and Spark 2.0
+A bunch of exercises with scikit-learn, keras, tensorflow and Spark 2.0